open-compensation-token-license/license-token-website/wikisrc/arbitrum-token-distribution.md

 4. **Ecosystem and Partnerships (15%)**:
    - Dedicated to partnerships, grants, and development, ensuring resources for growth.

+For more insights into token distribution strategies, visit [blockchain project token distribution](https://www.license-token.com/wiki/blockchain-project-funding-and-token-distribution).

 ## Vesting Periods: Ensuring Long-term Commitment

 Vesting schedules prevent immediate sell-offs, ensuring stakeholders remain committed to long-term objectives.
 They mitigate volatility and instill confidence in sustainable growth.
+To explore how vesting can impact tokenomics, check out [nft-tokenomics](https://www.license-token.com/wiki/nft-tokenomics).

 ## Governance and Decentralization

 Arbitrum's governance model is centered around a decentralized autonomous organization (DAO), enhancing resilience and democratizing decision-making.
 This allows diverse perspectives to guide the platform's evolution.
+Learn more about decentralized governance in [decentralized governance in open source](https://www.license-token.com/wiki/decentralized-governance-in-open-source).

 ## Implications of Arbitrum's Token Distribution